 Plans on Washington Healthplanfinder

-- SCCA is an in-network provider for the following health care plans: Premera Blue Cross, Community Health Plan of Washington, Group Health HMO*, and Kaiser HMO*. *Specialist services are covered, pending permission to see a specialist
+- SCCA is an in-network provider for the following health care plans: Premera Blue Cross, Kaiser Foundation Health Plan of WA and Kaiser Foundation Health Plan of the Northwest* and LifeWise Health Plan of Washington. *Specialist services are covered, pending permission to see a specialist

 Help Understanding Insurance

-A Patient Financial Services (PFS) coordinator can assist you with understanding your insurance benefits.
-Call (206) 606-1113 or toll-free at (800) 804-8824 and ask to be transferred to a PFS coordinator.
-Or contact your SCCA clinic scheduler to arrange an appointment with a PFS coordinator.
+A Financial Coordinator can assist you with understanding your insurance benefits.
+Call (206) 606-6226 or toll-free at 1 (800) 304-1763 and ask to be transferred to a Financial Coordinator.
+Or, contact your SCCA clinic scheduler to arrange an appointment with a Financial Coordinator.

 If you are receiving a stem cell or bone marrow transplant, you can schedule a meeting with Patient Financial Services as part of your pre-transplant consultation.
 Transplant patients sometimes conduct fundraising as part of their financial planning.